RedHatInsights/insights-core/docs/customtut_rule.rst

 provides a more granular level of testing and can be easier to debug than when only integration tests are used.
-Because integration tests run in the framework, which is in turn run within py.test, it's not as easy to get output for debugging purposes.
+Because integration tests run in the framework, which is in turn run within ``pytest``, it's not as easy to get output for debugging purposes.
 Performing these tests as unit tests removes one layer of complexity but requires more setup code.